Book a demo

 I think surprisingly the digest is, I would say, my most used feature.
 We have so much content flowing into Super that the weekly digest really doesn't work because I set it to a daily one because there's just too much content in the weekly digest that it doesn't work anymore.

+Now, every weekday morning, André receives a summary of the previous day's activity across all connected platforms.
 As André puts it: "It's the only newsletter I read."

 The digest has become so integral to his workflow that he's considering creating multiple versions: one for Slack discussions, another for Slite documentation updates, and others for specific data sources.
+But the real magic happens when these digests spark discussions.

 "When you ask Super a question later, it often references both the original documentation and subsequent discussions.
 It gives a very nicely well-rounded answer because it can see the full conversation around any topic."